Body Butter vs. Lotion: Which Is Right for Your Skin? Understanding Texture, Hydration & When to Use Each

 Layering Body Oil, Lotion, and Butter: The Ultimate Hydration Strategy

-For maximum hydration and barrier protection, you can layer body oil, lotion, and butter.
+For a more nourished, comfortable skin feel, you can layer body oil, lotion, and butter.
 Here's how:

 Step 1: Apply Body Oil to Damp Skin

 Right after showering, while your skin is still damp, apply a lightweight body oil like Silken Twelve Body Oil.
-The oil will trap water in your skin and provide essential fatty acids for barrier repair.
+The oil helps seal in surface moisture and delivers conditioning fatty acids for a softer, more nourished skin feel.

 Step 2: Follow with Lotion (Optional)

 If you want extra hydration without heaviness, layer a fast-absorbing lotion like Botanical Moisturizing Lotion over the oil.
-This adds humectants and emollients for balanced moisture.
+This adds humectants and emollients for a balanced, comfortable moisture feel.

 Step 3: Seal with Body Butter

-Finish with a rich body butter like Whipped Body Butter on the driest areas (elbows, knees, heels).
-The butter acts as an occlusive barrier, locking in all the layers beneath.
+Finish with a rich body butter like Whipped Body Butter on the driest-feeling areas (elbows, knees, heels).
+The butter's occlusive texture helps lock in all the layers beneath for a long-lasting, cushiony feel.

 Skin Type Guide: Which Product for You?

-To determine your skin type and specific needs, visit our Understanding Your Skin guide.
+To learn more about your skin's needs, visit our Understanding Your Skin guide.

-• Very Dry Skin: Body oil + body butter (skip lotion for maximum richness)
+• Very Dry-Feeling Skin: Body oil + body butter (skip lotion for maximum richness)

-• Dry Skin: Body oil + lotion, or body oil + butter on problem areas
+• Dry-Feeling Skin: Body oil + lotion, or body oil + butter on dry-feeling areas

 • Normal Skin: Body lotion daily, body butter as needed